opening hours 9am - 5pm

+For pre-booked school groups we provide exclusive guided tours.
 Our tour guides effectively bring together the past with the present day through fully immersive technology, recreating the dramatic sounds and images of the old whaling station.

 Discover the stories and artefacts from life as a whaler and see our jaw-dropping marine skeletons.

 A gun blast followed by a cloud of smoke and the camaraderie between two whalers awakens students to the audio re-enactment of a whale chase upon the Cheynes IV, and the journey begins…

 Take a cinematic journey in our whale oil tanks to discover ‘A Day in the Life of a Whaler’, plus the world’s first 3-D animated whale movie and additional multimedia shows.

 With over 25 captivating exhibits, Albany's Historic Whaling Station is a 2 to 3 hour plus enlightening experience and Albany’s number one attraction.

 Our Australian Wildlife Park houses over 300 animals across 27 species of mostly rare, endangered and protected species of Australian Native Fauna.

 Students are provided with an opportunity to get up close to these rare animals which they may never have seen in the wild.
 Species include the Woylie (which was just put back onto the Federal Protected Species list), Reptiles, Wombats, Bettongs, Bandicoots, Kangaroos, birds and many more.